 f) make a suggestion and we can see what we can do, constrained by our volunteer effort and non-profit status.

-Liana Ye, Chair, and Greg Makowski, Business Development Lead and Data Science SIG Chair
+Liana Ye, Program Chair, and Greg Makowski, Business Development Lead and Data Science SIG Chair